Edgewell Personal Care Announces Appointment of Robert Schmidt as Chief Accounting Officer

 SHELTON, Conn., Dec.
 16, 2022 /PRNewswire/ -- Edgewell Personal Care Company (NYSE: EPC) today announced the appointment of Robert Schmidt as Chief Accounting Officer (CAO).
 Mr. Schmidt will be based in the Company's Shelton, Connecticut office reporting to Dan Sullivan, Chief Financial Officer.

 "With over 20 years of experience, Rob is a seasoned finance executive with a proven track record of creating value and leading complex, fast paced organizations.
-I look forward to Rob joining as a key member of the leadership team and benefiting from his wealth of knowledge and expertise as we continue to execute against our strategic priorities." said Mr. Sullivan
+I look forward to Rob joining as a key member of the leadership team and benefiting from his wealth of knowledge and expertise as we continue to execute against our strategic priorities," said Mr. Sullivan.

 Prior to joining Edgewell, Mr. Schmidt served as Chief Accounting Officer at ADC Therapeutics SA.
 Before that, Mr. Schmidt served as Chief Accounting Officer at Newell Brands, Inc. from March 2019 to August 2020 and as Assistant Corporate Controller at Celgene Corporation from December 2016 to March 2019.
 Previously, he held roles of increasing responsibility in the finance organization at Tyco International including Vice President and Controller, Assistant Controller, and Senior Director of External Reporting.
 Mr. Schmidt spent the early part of his career in public accounting with PricewaterhouseCoopers.
 He holds a Bachelor of Arts degree in Accounting and Economics from Muhlenberg College.
 He is also a Certified Public Accountant.